Beezley History, Family Crest & Coats of Arms

 - Marty Beezley, American politician, Mayor of Pittsburg, Kansas, 2011-12

-- Linda Beezley, American Democrat politician, Member of Arizona State House of Representatives, 1991-94
+- Linda Beezley, American Democratic Party politician, Member of Arizona State House of Representatives, 1991-94

 - Frank Beezley, American horse rancher, eponym of Beezley Hills, Washington